idec-teams/2025_LZU-MEDICINE-CHINA/docs/human-practices/ihp.md

 # Conclusions

-As of October 2025, our iGEM journey has achieved significant milestones\.
+As of October 2025, our iDEC journey has achieved significant milestones\.
 On a technical level, we have successfully constructed engineered probiotics with "targeted response \+ multifunctional synergy\."
 In terms of practice, we have carried out educational and public welfare activities to enhance public awareness of gut health and promote health equity\.
 In terms of collaboration, we established a "industry\-academia\-research\-healthcare" network, collaborating with over 10 universities, 3 hospitals, and 1 enterprise to create a sustainable development ecosystem\.
 Our unwavering dedication and collaborative efforts have enabled us to reach key milestones, demonstrating the success of our human practices\.

 These achievements wouldn't have been possible without the support of Lanzhou University \(research platforms, funding, international resources\), the guidance of clinical experts \(clinical needs alignment, data support\), the assistance of enterprises \(technical and market experience\), the contributions of volunteers \(public welfare activities\), and public participation \(surveys and feedback\)\.
 Our team extends sincere gratitude to all\.